 For people in pain, returning to physical activity as soon as possible is vital for a good outcome.
 Early intervention is key to restoring normal function and breaking the self perpetuating cycle of pain, inflammation and muscle spasm developing.
 When a joint is painful use a cold pack to reduce the inflammation; pain medication should only be used as a last resort because it just masks the underlying cause of the problem.
 Continued use of pain medication increases the likelihood of chronicity and osteoarthritis later in life.
 A structured exercise program to strengthen “core” muscles, improve posture and maintain normal joint motion is essential to maintain the benefits of any treatment plan.

 In the 80s I was fitness and rehab consultant to the Danish national badminton teams, handball teams and Team Danmark.
 I was one of the pioneers of the type of warm up, stretching and resistance training programes which are now the norm in sport.
 I helped prepare many athletes for the 1984 and 88 Olympics.
 Then I started working with chiropractor Ole Wessung DC, who demonstrated the effectiveness of Chiropractic.
-In 1990 I decided to move back to the UK to study chiropractic at Anglo European College of Chiropractic gaining my DC (doctor of chiropractic) in 1995.
+In 1990 I decided to move back to the UK to study chiropractic at Anglo European College of Chiropractic gaining my DC in 1995.
 I was student president for two years between 1993-1995 and was elected by the chiropractic professions to represent the profession on the chiropractic regulatory body (GCC) in 2007.
 I received a Masters in Health Promotion from Brunel Universityin 2004 and in 2008 was awarded a Fellowship by the UK College of Chiropractors.
-In January 2009 I resigned from the UK’s General Chiropractic Council register because among other things they failed to maintain international standards of chiropractic education in the UK and were medicalising the practice of chiropractic by seeking prescription rights for chiropractors.
+In January 2009 I ceased using the title “chiropractor” and resigned from the UK’s General Chiropractic Council register because among other things they failed to maintain international standards of chiropractic education in the UK and were medicalising the practice of chiropractic by seeking prescription rights for chiropractors.